AirTag vs. Traditional GPS Trackers: A Comprehensive Comparison

 Introduction to Location Tracking Technology

-- Apple AirTags: Leveraging the vast network of Apple devices
+- Apple AirTags: Consumer-focused tracking using the Find My network

 How AirTags Work